The Center for Montessori Education

 Instructors are a combination of Trine faculty, area Montessori experienced professionals representing both public and private Montessori entities, as well as nationally recognized Montessori education experts.

-Affordable summer housing and meal plans will be made available to students who may be commuting from a distance.
+Affordable summer housing will be made available to students who may be commuting from a distance.
 The costs of the program are outlined below:

 Application Fee: $100